-Professional Responsibility has been tested more than 34 times since 2006 on the California essays.
-In addition to conflicts of interest, advertising and fee agreements, you may see questions in the corporations context as well as the criminal context (e.g., duties of prosecutor).
+Professional Responsibility has been tested more than 36 times since 2006 on the California essays.
+In addition to conflicts of interest, advertising, and fee agreements, you may see questions in the corporations context and the criminal context (e.g., duties of prosecutor).
 Almost every single essay asks examinees to answer according to the ABA rules as well as the California distinctions.
 Therefore, it is worth it to study the most highly tested California distinctions.
 There may be times when the ABA rule and the California rule are the same.
 In those instances, you should tell the examiners that the outcome would be the same under both rules.

 2. Be aware of common crossover questions.

 If you are aware that certain subjects are always or generally tested with another subject you will be more likely to spot all of the issues on exam day.
 Never read a fact pattern assuming that only one subject will be tested.
 Based on the chart above, some common crossover essays include:

 - Community Property/Wills

 - Corporations/Professional Responsibility

 Additionally, Agency usually is tested with another subject.
 Because students will write five essays instead of six essays beginning with the July 2017 administration, it is highly likely that you will see more crossover essays (even though you will write one less essay you still need to study all of the subjects).
 Our chart tells you exactly which essay questions to review if you are struggling with certain crossover essays.